 Customer service orientation

-If you work in a public accounting firm, it's essential for you to be able to retain current customers and bring in new clients.
-If you work in corporate accounting jobs, you must meet the needs of the organization’s other departments and managers.
-Either way, solid customer service skills are critical.
+Whether you work in public or private accounting, solid customer service skills are critical.
+If you work in a public accounting firm, you need to be able to retain current customers and bring in new clients.
+And if you work in corporate accounting, you must meet the needs of the organization’s other departments and managers.